 Human Subjects in Research

-Two Aspects to Human Subjects Project Approval
+Complete Two Steps for Human Subjects Project Approval

 One - Prior Planning & Human Subjects Committee Approval Required

 - Complete protocols detailing your project plan

 - Submit your protocol for review to the Human Subjects Committee (HSC)

 - Wait to start until HSC approves your protocol